-CTO of Learning Machine
+CTO at Learning Machine

 Kim Hamilton Duffy is CTO of Learning Machine.
 Her focus is enabling decentralized, recipient-owned credentials and identity solutions.
 She is Principal Architect for Blockcerts, an initiative led by Learning Machine and MIT Media Lab, providing open standards, open source implementations, and an ecosystem enabling decentralized, blockchain-based credentials.